 In developing the curriculum, medical school competencies and educational objectives were defined as a framework, based upon the school's mission.
-These competencies and educational objectives were approved by the CSOM faculty in March 2014 and approved by the University Board of Trustees as part of the full proposal for the MD program on December 1, 2014.
+These competencies and educational objectives were approved by the CSOM faculty in March 2014, and by the CUNY Board of Trustees as part of the full proposal for the MD program on December 1, 2014.
+The educational objectives were revised and approved by the faculty on October 11, 2018.